openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 Affinity - attaching a group of resources together, making them run together in the same environment.
 Anti-affinity - creating a rejection relationship between a group of resources, thus avoiding scheduling any of them in the same environment.

-Besides defining if we want to attach or reject resources to one another, we can choose to "Force" this rule we are creating.
+Besides defining if we want to attach or reject resources to one another, we can choose to "force" this rule we are creating.
 "Forcing" a rule means what the conditions of this rule must met, even if it means that some resources just won't be scheduled at all.

 ### a few techincal words